What do you think of when you hear the word ‘fashion'?

 The Voux describes itself accurately as a “comprehensive magazine theme”.
 By default, it arrives with a bit more color than many other fashion themes, with lively built-in social icons and options for selecting accent colors (pink by default).

-The Voux ships with the Visual Composer plugin (worth $34), which enables you to take fine-grained control over your layout.
+The Voux ships with the WPBakery Page Builder plugin (worth $46), which enables you to take fine-grained control over your layout.
 It is responsive by default and compatible with WooCommerce and WPML out of the box.
 Multiple menus are easily arranged and the option of full-screen gallery design is a perfect fit for fashionistas.

 The Voux enables you to create an easy to navigate fashion site quickly.
 Match it with the right set of images and careful use of its customization options and you'll have something that will keep a style-focused audience coming back for more.